magento/devdocs/src/guides/v2.4/graphql/mutations/create-compare-list.md

 contributor_link: https://www.atwix.com/
 ---

-The `createCompareList` mutation creates a new compare list that contains the product(s) with provided IDs from `input` attribute.
+The `createCompareList` mutation creates a new compare list that contains products with IDs specified in the `input` attribute.

 Luma uses a widget to display the product name, price, and other information.
-If you want to present this information without a widget, you can set the product attributes to be comparable at `Stores` > `Attributes` > `Product`.
+If you want to present this information without a widget, you can set the product attributes to be comparable at **Stores** > Attributes > **Product**.

 ## Syntax